Timeline (1892 – 1949)

 C.S.
 Lewis, a Fellow and tutor in English Language and Literature at Magdalen College, Oxford becomes a lifelong friend.
 They are key members of an informal literary club called the Inklings, whose members meet once or twice a week to read aloud their own compositions in an atmosphere of male camaraderie.

-Completes his prose translation of Beowulf but it is not published until 2015.
+Completes his prose translation of the Old English epic poem, Beowulf, but it is not published until 2015.

 Priscilla is born